mikaebal/gpu-marketplace/README.md

 # 🖥️ GPU Marketplace

 ## 📝 Description
-The GPU Marketplace is a custom-built website created for an evolving startup concept in the tech hardware space.
-Developed on WordPress, the site features extensive theme customization and leverages plugins to enhance the user experience.
-It was designed with flexibility and scalability to accommodate the diverse needs of an online marketplace.
+This GPU Marketplace is a custom-built website created for an evolving startup concept.
+Developed on WordPress, the site features extensive theme customization and leverages plugins to enhance user experience.
+Designed with flexibility and scalability in mind.

-### ⚡ Features
+### ✨ Features
 - **Dynamic Search Bar**
   - Implements real-time suggestions for brands and GPU models based on user input.
 - **Custom Product Listings**
-  - Utilizes interactive listings with filtering capabilities, complete with high-quality images and descriptions for each product.
+  - Utilizes interactive listings with filtering capabilities.
 - **Trending Products**
   - Displays popular GPUs based on user ratings and feedback.
 - **Cart and Checkout**
-  - Features an intuitive cart functionality and a streamlined checkout process to enhance user interaction.
+  - Features an intuitive cart functionality and a streamlined checkout process.

 ## 🛠️ Languages and Utilities Used
 - WordPress